With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Electrical coagulation.

-Even an experienced surgeon can find it difficult when the question arises of how to stop parenchymal bleeding.
-Combinations of methods can be used.
+Even an experienced surgeon finds it difficult when the question arises of how to stop parenchymal bleeding.
+Combinations of methods may be used.

-Simultaneously with the operation, hemostatic drugs are prescribed:
+Simultaneously with the operation, hemostatic medications are prescribed:

 They promote the formation of blood clots in the smallest vessels of the parenchyma.
-After stopping the hemorrhage, the drugs are canceled.
-A few weeks after discharge from the hospital, blood-thinning drugs, such as aspirin, warfarin, are contraindicated in a person.
+After the hemorrhage stops, the drugs are discontinued.
+A few more weeks after discharge from the hospital, blood thinning drugs such as aspirin and warfarin are contraindicated for the person.

 Internal bleeding (parenchymal): first aid

 A distinctive feature of parenchymal bleeding is that a person loses a large amount of blood.
-By itself, the outpouring of blood will not stop, so the victim needs emergency assistance.
+The bleeding itself will not stop, so the victim needs emergency help.

 What organs are called parenchymal?

-The main function of these organs is to cleanse the blood.
-Due to this, they have a fleshy parenchyma.
-These organs remove metabolic products from the blood.
+The main function of these organs is to purify the blood.
+Due to this, they have fleshy parenchyma.
+These organs remove waste products from the blood.
 This category includes:

 1. Liver.
-This organ recycles harmful substances that enter the blood.
+This organ processes harmful substances entering the blood.

 2. Kidneys.
-Through these organs, excess fluid, toxins and other metabolic products are excreted from the body along with urine.
+Through these organs excess liquid, toxins and other metabolic products are excreted from the body along with urine.

 3. Lungs.
 Participate in the process of gas exchange.

 4. Spleen.
-In the tissues of this organ, blood cells die, which have already served their purpose.
+In the tissues of this organ, the death of blood cells that have already served their purpose occurs.

 These organs are very delicate, they are actively supplied with blood, since their functions are related to its purification and processing.
-Any damage to these organs leads to the outpouring of blood.
+Any damage to these organs leads to bleeding.

 Causes

-What causes bleeding?
-Parenchymal hemorrhage can result from:
+What can cause bleeding?
+Parenchymal hemorrhage may result from:

-If a person has impaired blood clotting, then it will be more difficult to stop the bleeding.
-This happens in people with certain congenital diseases.
-Also, poor coagulability appears with age or while taking medications that thin the blood.
-Such drugs, by the way, are often prescribed to patients with cardiac diseases.
+If a person has a blood clotting disorder, it will be more difficult to stop the bleeding.
+This happens to some people congenital diseases.
+Poor clotting also appears with age or while taking medications that thin the blood.
+Such medications, by the way, are often prescribed to patients with cardiac diseases.

-What does the process of hemorrhage look like in the body?
+What does the process of hemorrhage in the body look like?

-Parenchymal bleeding is bleeding, in which blood flows out (into the external environment or into any cavity inside the body) from the vessel.
-The cavity between the layers of tissue, which is filled with blood, is called a hematoma.
-Outwardly on the body, this is easy to notice.
+Parenchymal bleeding is when blood flows out (into the external environment or into any cavity inside the body) from a vessel.
+The cavity between the layers of tissue that fills with blood is called a hematoma.
+Externally, this is easy to notice on the body.

 When a vessel is damaged, parenchymal bleeding begins.
-In the beginning, you can ignore it.
-The symptoms described by the patient can be confused with other pathologies.
-And it is often difficult to assume that a person has parenchymal bleeding.
+In the beginning, you may not pay attention to it.
+The symptoms that the patient describes can be confused with other pathologies.
+And it is often difficult to assume that a person is experiencing parenchymal bleeding.

-Stopping blood loss on your own in this case is impossible.
+Stopping blood loss on your own in this case impossible.
 Only medical attention is needed.
-If it is not provided, then over time the person develops anemia.
-With such a disease, the number of red blood cells in the blood decreases and the level of hemoglobin falls.
+If it is not provided, then over time the person will develop anemia.
+With this disease, the number of red blood cells in the blood decreases and the level of hemoglobin drops.
 In this state, there is insufficient nutrition of other organs of the human body.
 Namely, the brain and heart suffer most from hypoxia.

 With large blood loss, a person develops hemorrhagic shock.
-This condition is considered severe.
-The patient has a decrease in pressure and multiple organ failure develops.
+This condition is considered serious.
+The patient experiences a decrease in blood pressure and develops multiple organ failure.
 If blood loss is rapid, cardiac arrest and death are possible.

 Parenchymal bleeding.
 Signs

 As mentioned above, it happens that the signs of this condition can be confused with other diseases.
 Usually bleeding is accompanied by general weakness.
-The person begins to feel dizzy, he may lose consciousness.
+The person begins to feel dizzy and may lose consciousness.
 The appearance deteriorates, the skin becomes pale and cold.
-On the forearm, the pulse is poorly felt.
-Heart rate increases and blood pressure is very low.
+The pulse in the forearm is difficult to palpate.
+The heart rate increases and blood pressure is very low.

 There are capillary and parenchymal bleeding.
 Of course, the most dangerous are the latter.
 Individual symptoms can be distinguished depending on the affected organ:

-1. Features of parenchymal bleeding of the liver.
-This organ is located on the right side, under the ribs.
-As a rule, the liver is affected in people who have hepatitis or have alcohol dependence.
-Those who have suffered from a disease such as malaria are also susceptible to parenchymal bleeding of the liver.
-The ailments listed above cause an increase in the volume of the liver, as a result of which the capsule stretches and tissue damage.
+1. Features of parenchymal hemorrhage of the liver.
+This organ is located with right side, under the ribs.
+As a rule, the liver is affected in people who suffer from hepatitis or have an alcohol addiction.
+Those who have suffered a disease such as malaria are also susceptible to parenchymal hemorrhage of the liver.
+The ailments listed above cause an increase in the volume of the liver, resulting in stretching of the capsule and tissue damage.
 Blood begins to pour into the abdominal cavity.
-Bile also goes there.
-This leads to the development of such a pathology as biliary peritonitis.
-A person with this type of bleeding has severe abdominal pain, signs of shock appear.
-Subcapsular hematoma may subsequently occur.
+This is where the bile comes out.
+This leads to the development of a pathology such as bile peritonitis.
+A person with this type of bleeding experiences strong pain in the abdomen, signs appear state of shock.
+Subsequently, a subcapsular hematoma may occur.

-2. Features of parenchymal renal bleeding.
-It can be caused by a strong physical effect on the kidneys of a person (for example, a blow).
+2. Features of parenchymal bleeding of the kidneys.
+It may be caused by strong physical impact on the human kidneys (for example, a blow).
 Signs include severe pain in the lumbar region.
-Also, in a patient with such bleeding, urine turns red.
-This phenomenon is called gross hematuria.
-If an oncological disease develops in the body, then this type of bleeding can be prolonged and lead to anemia.
+Also, in a patient with such bleeding, the urine turns red.
+This phenomenon is called macrohematuria.
+If the body develops cancer, then this type of bleeding can be prolonged and lead to anemia.

 4. Features of parenchymal bleeding of the spleen.
 Damage to this organ is a threat to human life.
 With this type of bleeding, subcapsular ruptures of the spleen are formed.
-Acute blood loss is not always observed immediately after injury; it can develop after several days.
-There are statistics that confirm that the spleen is often injured in childhood.
+Acute blood loss is not always observed immediately after injury; it can develop over several days.
+There are statistics that confirm that the spleen is often injured in childhood

 Main symptoms for all types

-What signs indicate internal bleeding is present in the body?
+What signs indicate that there is internal bleeding in the body?

-First of all, you need to take a closer look at the work of the body if a person is injured in the abdomen, chest or lower back.
+First of all, you need to take a close look at how the body works if a person has suffered an injury to the abdomen, chest or lower back.
 Symptoms include:

 1. The presence of hematomas on the body or rib fractures.

-2. Patient complaints about pain in possible areas of bleeding, general weakness of the body.
+2. Patient complaints about painful sensations in possible areas of bleeding, general weakness of the body.

-3. Deterioration of a person's appearance, namely, pallor of the skin, the appearance of cold sweats.
+3. Deterioration in a person’s appearance, namely, pale skin, the appearance of cold sweat.
 Facial features become sharp.

 4. Rapid heartbeat, low blood pressure.